petioptrv/obsidian-sync/README.md

 This add-on will likely re-format your Anki and/or Obsidian notes in order to ensure that a given note can be converted to HTML or Markdown and back to the original text in the original format.
 The content of the notes will not be changed by this process.
-However, be sure to [backup your Anki files](https://docs.ankiweb.net/backups.html#backups) and your [Obsidian vault](https://help.obsidian.md/Getting+started/Back+up+your+Obsidian+files) before use.
+However, be sure to [back up your Anki files](https://docs.ankiweb.net/backups.html#backups) and your [Obsidian vault](https://help.obsidian.md/Getting+started/Back+up+your+Obsidian+files) before use.

 #### Media